When is Divorce OK?

 Hardness of hearts

 Although divorce was not a part of God's perfect plan, scripture acknowledges that people can break marriages.
 Divorce was given to Moses because of the hardness of our sinful hearts (Mt 19:8).
 We sinners fail, even in marriage, which is seen at its worst in adultery, abuse, or addictions.
 Divorce was not God’s intent, but neither is marriage preserved at any and every cost.
 Marriage is not glorifying to God when it degenerates into abuse, neglect, or abandonment.
-As image-bearers of God, we need to keep ourselves and others from suffering abuse..
+As image-bearers of God, we need to keep ourselves and others from suffering abuse.
 Malachi 2:16 says that God hates divorce, followed by, "God loathes a man covering himself in violence."
 Sometimes, divorce happens.
 Even so, divorce should never be approached lightly.

 No easy exit

-Some churches like to talk about the biblical grounds for divorce as if there are some situations where divorce is automatically alright.
+Some churches like to talk about the biblical grounds for divorce as if there are some situations where divorce is automatically right.
 Infidelity can break marriages, but it is not a get-out-of-marriage-free card.
 If couples rush to dissolve a marriage because of infidelity, they could miss the healing and restoration that could make their marriage a beacon of God’s grace.
 Marriages can survive a break in trust and with a lot of hard work and rebuilding, become something that glorifies God.

 Sin leaves scars